Saturday, April 29, 2023

 "this could be his last Thanksgiving".

-required in carting his goods to the elevator appears doable.
+in carting his goods to the elevator appears doable.

-this is the landscape,–– the cement-columned nine
+this is the landscape; the cement-columned nine

-story building with its fifth floor balcony overlooking the river
+story building with its fifth floor balcony overlooking

-that would take a voyage.
+there's no ready access westward. that would take a voyage.

 but to the right and southward lies Antarctica, an iced continent

-which he's been told holds the key to biological rejuvenation,
+which he's been told holds the key to biological rejuvenation.

-down
+down the river.

 Thursday, April 20, 2023